grafolean/grafolean/doc/user-guide.md

 **IMPORTANT:** please make sure you can access Grafolean via an URL which is not on local IP or domain `localhost`.
 Bots would not be able to connect to such an address because they are running inside their Docker containers, where local addresses resolve to the container itself.
 Grafolean UI tries to be nice and guide you through the installation steps for bots, but when you use local IPs or domain `localhost`, the instructions will be incorrect (you will be warned though).

-### Adding a bot
+### Adding a bot (optional)

-> For ICMP ping, this step has already been carried out for you (though the bot is systemwide, instead of being account specific).
+> For ICMP ping and SNMP, this step has already been carried out for you (the bot is systemwide and can be used with any of the accounts).
 You can safely skip it.

 You can add either a SNMP, ICMP Ping or a custom bot.
 Select `Bots` in sidebar menu and click `+ Add bot` button.
 Select the protocol (SNMP, ICMP Ping or custom) and the label by which the bot will be known to you.